 Allen holds a B.S. degree in plant science from Southeastern Louisiana University and graduate degrees in horticulture from LSU and Mississippi State University.
-As Resident Director of the LSU AgCenter’s Research Station in Hammond, he coordinates statewide AgCenter extension efforts in commercial ornamental horticulture.
+As a horticulture professor with the LSU AgCenter’s Research Station in Hammond, he coordinates statewide AgCenter extension efforts in commercial ornamental horticulture.
 Allen leads new ornamental horticulture plant trial efforts including annuals, herbaceous perennials, roses, trees and shrubs.
-He has received extension programming excellence awards for the LSU AgCenter and the American Society for Horticultural Science as well as awards from the National Association of County Agricultural Agents.
+Dr. Owings has received extension programming excellence awards for the LSU AgCenter, American Society for Horticultural Science, Louisiana Nursery and Landscape Association as well as awards from the National Association of County Agricultural Agents.
 He works with the American Rose Society, Louisiana State Horticulture Society, Louisiana Society for Horticultural Research and other associations.

 Dr. Terry Rehn

 Dr. Terry Rehn, a retired cardiologist, received his medical degree and post graduate cardiology training at Johns Hopkins School of Medicine in Baltimore, Maryland.
 Tired of winter and snow he moved to Baton Rouge to start his cardiology practice with Louisiana Cardiology Associates in 1978.
 He is a Master Gardener and immediate past president of Hilltop Arboretum.
 His daylily display gardens were one of the featured gardens in the 2011 National Daylily Convention.
 He has been growing and collecting orchids for over 30 years.
 He has a special interest in warmth tolerant cymbidiums and teaching others how to grow orchids successfully in the South.